 - Location and removal of blockages impeding water flow

 To request drainage maintenance services, please call General Services at 916-727-4770 or make a report on SeeClickFix.

 Initial Study with Proposed Mitigated Negative Declaration for Routine Maintenance

-The City of Citrus Heights has prepared an Initial Study with Proposed Mitigated Negative Declaration to assess potential environmental impacts and identify avoidance, minimization, and mitigation measures associated with ongoing maintenance of the City’s drainage infrastructure.
-The document is available for public review and comment between March 16th and April 20th, 2018.
-Physical copies of this document are also available for public review at City Hall (6360 Fountain Square Dr, Citrus Heights, CA 95621).
-The document is also available here for download.
-Comment deadline was April 20, 2018.
-Contact the city for status.
+The City of Citrus Heights has prepared an Initial Study with Proposed Mitigated Negative Declaration to assess potential environmental impacts and identify avoidance, minimization, and mitigation measures associated with ongoing maintenance of the City's drainage infrastructure.
+Physical copies of this document are also available for public review at City Hall (6360 Fountain Square Dr., Citrus Heights, CA 95621).
+Please contact the General Services Department at 916-727-4770 to review the study.
+The document is also available for download (PDF).

 Sacramento Stormwater Quality Partnership

 To coordinate regional drainage strategies, Citrus Heights, Sacramento, Elk Grove, Folsom, Galt, Rancho Cordova and Sacramento county participate in the Sacramento Stormwater Quality Partnership (SSQP).
 The program has the following goals:

 - Educate and inform the public about urban runoff pollution